 Another industry leader is Malcare.
 Developed primarily as a malware scanning plugin, Malcare continuously scans and cleans your website automatically.
 Better yet, that auto-cleaning process takes place on their servers to prevent interference with your site’s load speeds.

 Everything with Malcare occurs in real-time.
-Attack signatures are updated every second to protect against rapidly-evolving attacks and zero-day vulnerability.
+Attack signatures are updated regularly to protect against rapidly-evolving attacks and zero-day vulnerability.
 Malcare’s algorithms also penetrate deeper than the signatures alone to unearth even the most complex of hacks, eradicating them within 60 seconds.

 An activity log plugin